 In 2017 we said goodbye to Rev Margaret and at the beginning of 2018 we welcomed the new National Director, Rev Linrielink Mutendzwa. to MRCH and we look forward to working alongside him for the benefit of children in Zimbabwe.

 There has been investment in training for all staff in their particular area of duty from gardening and animal husbandry to childcare and administration.
 Many of the staff attended a very successful team-building weekend away together in 2008 and there are plans to do this again if funding allows.

 “Our goal is to develop the whole child, spiritual, physical, emotional, intellectual.
 We need more staff development.
 The children are like little birds with broken wings – we need to repair their wings so they can fly and achieve their goals in life.
 We need support to grow, I get support from Mr Mapurisa.”
 Staff member

 Childcare workers are on duty 24 hours a day for 30 days before they have 13 days to go home to their own families.
 Relief staff come in rotation to enable regular care workers time off.

-The childcare development officers, funded by Action for Children and based in outreach areas, try to find family members and encourage them to foster the children or have the children stay with them for the school holidays.
+The MRCH Senior Childcare officer and Transitions officer work hard to find family members and encourage them to foster the children or have the children stay with them for the school holidays.
 This gives the children experience of life outside the institution of MRCH.
-If family members aren’t traced then volunteer foster families are located from local churches.
-The childcare development officers also work closely with community volunteer centres, often based in local churches, where children can find help and support.
+If family members are untraceable then volunteer foster families are located from local churches.
+The Senior Childcare officer and Transitions officer work closely with community volunteer centres, often based in local churches, where children can find help and support.
 These two staff members also visit the foster families regularly to make sure they are still safe places for the children to spend their school holidays and to check if the families need more support themselves.